iewaij/idinn-streamlit/docs/tutorials/dual.rst

 Training
 --------

-Even though the neural network controller is not trained yet, we can already use it to calculate the total cost if we use this controller for 100 periods with our previously specified sourcing model.
+Although the neural network controller has not been trained yet, we can still utilize it to calculate the total cost if we apply this controller for 100 periods alongside our previously specified sourcing model.

 .. code-block:: python

     dual_controller.get_total_cost(sourcing_model=dual_sourcing_model, sourcing_periods=100)

-Unsurprisingly, the performance is poor because we are only using the untrained neural network in which the weights are just random numbers.
-We can train the neural network controller using the `train` method where the training data is generated from the given sourcing model.
-To better monitor the training process, we specify the `tensorboard_writer` parameter to log the training loss and validation loss.
-For reproducibility, we also specify the random seed using the `seed` parameter.
+Unsurprisingly, the performance is poor because we are only using the untrained neural network in which the weights are just (pseudo) random numbers.
+We can train the neural network controller using the `train` method, in which the training data is generated from the given sourcing model.
+To better monitor the training process, we specify the `tensorboard_writer` parameter to log both the training loss and validation loss.
+For reproducibility, we also specify the seed of the underlying random number generator using the  `seed` parameter.

 .. code-block:: python